maykoala/auto-dynamic-form/Readme.md

   Build dynamic forms automatically in React with **Data** only.

-  Speed up your multi-form projects:rocket:.
+  Speed up your multi-form projects :rocket:.

 <br>

 ## Note
-This project is only just begining:writing_hand:. :clap:Welcome to support it together with me:raised_hand_with_fingers_splayed:!
+This project is only just begining :writing_hand:.
+More features are coming soon :zap:.
+Welcome :clap: to support it together with me :raised_hand_with_fingers_splayed:!

 <br>